czarinadamienne/GRP6_CUDAPROJECT/README.md

 ### III.
 Screenshot of the program output, including correctness check (CUDA)
 ### IV.
 Comparative table of execution time and Analysis
 ### V. Discussion
+- when is it faster to use shared memory?